moccalotto/stringy/README.md

 ### Getting words and characters from the string.

-You can get individual characters via the php array accessor language construct like si:
+You can get individual characters via the php array accessor language construct like so:

 ```php
 $str = str('foo bar baz');